andrepiz/abram/README.md

 > P. Panicucci, C. Balossi, F. Ornati, F. Piccolo, A. Pizzetti, F.Topputo, F. Capolupo.
 "What if Star Trackers Were Navigation Cameras?".
 35th AAS/AIAA Space Flight Mechanics Meeting.

 ### Get involved
-Feel free to open an issue to report a bug or ask for a functionality.
-Do you want to contribute to the project or you need some help in the usage? e-mail me at andrea.pizzetti@polimi.it
+Feel free to open an [issue](https://github.com/andrepiz/abram/issues) to report a bug or ask for a feature.
+If you want to contribute to the project, or you need some help in the usage of the tool, e-mail me at andrea.pizzetti@polimi.it

+### Changelog
 | Version | Changelog |
 | ------ | ------ |
 |    v1.7    |Changed algorithm of frustum culling; added raymarching shadow culling algorithm; added depthbuffer shadow culling algorithm; added depth map as optional output; added new concentrated sampling; refactored code and architecture; added default objects initialization; extended flexibility of inputs |